 - Don't let your card out of your sight − especially when you make purchases in bars or restaurants

 - Never give your PIN to anyone

-- Shield your PIN when paying with your or using a cash machine
+- Shield your PIN when paying with your credit card or using a cash machine

-- When you return home, check your card statement for any unfamiliar transactions, and report them as soon as possible
+- When you return home, check your card statement for any unfamiliar transactions, and report them to us soon as possible

 Charges for using your card abroad

 You’ll be charged a fee of 2.75% for using your credit card abroad.
 Cash advances are also subject to a handling fee of 3% (minimum £3).